|Position:||The Marjorie and Herbert Chase ’30 Head Coach of Women's Track and Field|

-The 2014-15 year is 23rd as head coach of the Dartmouth women’s track team for Sandra Ford-Centonze.
+The 2016-17 year is the 25th as head coach of the Dartmouth women’s track team for Sandra Ford-Centonze.
 Ford-Centonze’s position was endowed thanks to the generosity of Herbert and Marge Chase.
 Herb, a member of the Class of 1930, was manager of the team and then a track and field official at Dartmouth meets for many years.
 The Chase endowment is the first for any athletic program at Dartmouth.
 This very special support will add to the prestige of a program that has been in existence at the College for over a century.

 In 2014, Ford-Centonze led the Dartmouth women to all new heights.
 The Big Green finished tied for seventh at the NCAA Indoor National Championship, a new program best for Dartmouth and the highest finish ever by an Ivy League team on either the men's or women's side.